 As the holidays are closing in upon us, many families gather to celebrate a time to be with each other.
 For those who are coping with grief, the holidays can be a challenging time of the year.
 This is especially the case for children who are experiencing grief or have recently experienced grief due to the loss of a loved one or a major transition in their life.

-At our Grief Recovery Center, we see clients of all ages.
+At Grief Recovery Center in Houston, TX our counselor see clients of all ages.
 However, helping kids cope with grief is sometimes one of the more challenging endeavors we take on.
 Sometimes, the holidays elicit certain emotions and memories that may be harder for the child to overcome and express their feelings to cope with their grief.

 We recommend that a family seek the professional assistance of experts in the area of grief to help its members grow beyond their loss.
 The following are some useful strategies and tips for a parent or a close family friend to help children grief through the holidays.

 At the Grief Recovery Center, our experts recommend that you want to keep it light when it comes to the grieving process for kids.
 The emotional toll on them is very unforgiving, and they will need breaks in their grieving.
 The loss of a loved one may cause distress and chaos that they may not yet know how to deal with, as such, our experts at the Grief Recovery Center will always focus on utilizing strategies to help kids be kids and let them have fun, even during times of grief.

 Talking it through with children that are in the grieving process during the holidays may be more difficult as they may not want to open up.
 Share your own emotions and feelings with them to encourage them to share their own specific memories of the one they lost.
 Allow open conversations, as our Grief Recovery Center will recommend, to remember your loved one during the holidays.
 Be authentic in your conversations.
 That way, kids can open up more about how they may be struggling or thriving in their grieving process.